Browse using the new Vinous website now. Launch →

 Vinous Napa Valley Vineyard Maps

-Creating reference-point vineyard maps of Napa Valley and other American winemaking regions was something I wanted to do for many years.
-I am thrilled to partner with renowned cartographer Alessandro Masnaghetti to bring you this collection of Vinous Maps of Napa Valley.
-These are the most detailed vineyard maps that have ever been produced of the vineyards of Napa Valley.
-The Collection presently includes seven maps: St. Helena & Conn Valley, Oakville, Pritchard Hill, Rutherford, Stags Leap, Howell Mountain and Yountville.
+Vinous’s Napa Valley Vineyard Maps are the most detailed vineyard maps that have ever been produced in the history of Napa Valley.
+The maps are the result of a collaboration with renowned Italian cartographer Alessandro Masnaghetti.
+The Collection presently includes seven maps: St. Helena & Conn Valley, Oakville (poster format only), Pritchard Hill, Rutherford, Stags Leap, Howell Mountain and Yountville.
 Vinous Maps are available in a handy, folded format, full-size poster format suitable for framing and special autographed Collectors’ Edition.
-In 2019, the Collection expands to include maps of Sonoma Valley and more regions within Napa Valley.
-Vinous readers can take advantage of special pricing on folded and poster maps now through 3pm December 14.
-(Regularly priced $25/folded map, $50/rolled map, currently 30% off until 3pm EST, December 14).
+In 2020, the Collection expands to include maps of Sonoma Valley and more regions within Napa Valley. ($25/folded map, $50/rolled map, order by Monday, December 16th for Christmas delivery).

 The Durand Corkscrew is a must-have for wine lovers who enjoy drinking older wines.
-Two blades work alongside a conventional corkscrew mechanism to extract even the most fragile, brittle corks.
-Sufficed to say, the Durand has saved many an older bottle from the terrors of a lost cork. ($125).
+Two blades work alongside a conventional corkscrew to extract even the most fragile, brittle corks.
+Suffice to say, the Durand has saved many an older bottle from mishaps with a lost cork. ($125).